LARCHMONT POLICE

 DEPARTMENT HISTORY

-Over the years, under the direction of several Chiefs of Police the Larchmont Police Department has grown and changed with the times.
+Over the years, under the direction of several ChieLPDOLD8fs of Police the Larchmont Police Department has grown and changed with the times.
 Today it continues to strive to be a progressive police agency while maintaining the small town community policing practices and personalized police service intended by its founders and embodied in those charged with its direction.

 (some images courtesy of the Larchmont Historical Society)